-In this article, we’ll offer several tips on how to run a complete website set analysis.
+In this article, we’ll offer several tips on how to analyze a website and run a complete website set analysis.
 We will also go over how to do SEO for websites step by step.

 We’ll start by looking at reasons why your website traffic dropped.

 SEO Website Analysis: Check for Analytics Problems

 The first thing you can do is make sure there aren’t any analytics issues.

 Undoubtedly, you’re relying on software to monitor your traffic.
 That software could be Google Analytics, Search Console, or some other third-party service.